ItzBlueSword/SkyCast/README.md

 1. Fork the repository and create a new branch for your changes.

-2.Make your changes and test them thoroughly.
+2. Make your changes and test them thoroughly.

 3. Commit your changes with clear and descriptive commit messages.